enjalot/latent-scope/README.md

 ### Quick Start
+Latent Scope works on Mac, Linux and Windows.
+Python 3.12 is the recommended python version.

-To get started, install the [latent-scope module](https://pypi.org/project/latentscope/) and run the server via the Command Line:
+To get started, install the [latent-scope python module](https://pypi.org/project/latentscope/) and run the server via the Command Line:

 ```bash
 python -m venv venv